madhurima-nath/epi_model/README.md

-[This folder] contains similar analysis in a Jupyter notebook.
+[This folder](https://github.com/mnathvt/epi_model/tree/master/model_comparison) contains comparison of different network models for epidemic outbearks on a Jupyter notebook.